panda4man/InMyBag-Marketing/README.md

 $ npm install
 ```

-Gulp will now be installed so run, which will install all bower components and begin all other gulp tasks.
+Gulp will now be installed so run this which will install all bower components and begin all other gulp tasks.

 ```
 $ gulp